 Bring in Vintage Pieces for Personal Touch

-For customization that feels like it took years to put together, use contemporary fabrics and wallpapers with classic prints, traditional patterned rugs, and classic upholstery.
+Use contemporary fabrics and wallpapers with classic prints, traditional patterned rugs, and classic upholstery for customization that feels like it took years.
 Mixing old and new elements will help make the space feel less artificial.

 Dressing Room Ideas for Designing a Sleek Dressing Room

-- Start by reviewing everything you own (clothes, shoes, and accessories) and determining how much storage space you need.
+1. Start by reviewing everything you own (clothes, shoes, and accessories) and determining your needed storage space.
 Designer Nathalie de Leval says, “Thinking about how you store clothes, whether you want to hang them or fold them, helps define what you need.”

-- Get the proper lighting.
+4. Get the proper lighting.
 This is the key to dressing up and making up.
 Recessed lights can be harsh, so consider incorporating LED strips into your joinery, says Sally Storey, a creative director at John Cullen Lighting.
 “They are easy to install behind floor supports above doors, in wardrobes, or under eaves.
-Soften with dimmers, so you don’t see the LED dots.
+Soften with dimmers so you don’t see the LED dots.

-- Don’t forget to touch and sound.
+6. Don’t forget to touch and sound.
 “Choose your handles carefully and ensure the drawers slide well,” explains Nathalie de Leval.
-Drawers with Velvet or wool to protect accessories, muffle noise and add an extra tactile element.
+Drawers with Velvet or wool to protect accessories, muffle noise, and an extra tactile element are also needed.
 Cedar shelves protect against moths and have a delicious aroma.

-- Choose your materials carefully.
-“Gravitate to natural materials like timber, rattan, and linen in bedrooms and dressing rooms,” recommended Deborah Bass.
-You can also use mirrored panels on the inside or outside of the door and a standing mirror to move around.
+8. Choose your materials carefully.
+Deborah Bass recommends Gravitating to natural materials like timber, rattan, and linen in bedrooms and dressing rooms.
+You can also use mirrored panels inside or outside the door and a standing mirror to move around.

 What Should Be in a Dressing Room?

-The purpose of a built-in dressing room is primarily to provide storage space for clothes, shoes, and accessories, so make sure you have enough storage space for your own collection.
+A built-in dressing room primarily provides storage space for clothes, shoes, and accessories, so make sure you have enough for your collection.

-For dressing room ideas, Consider how you want your clothes to be stored, whether you want ample storage space for longer clothes, shelves for your ever-growing shoe collection, or spacious drawers for bulky sweaters.
+For dressing room ideas, consider how you want to store your clothes, whether you want ample storage space for longer clothes, shelves for your ever-growing shoe collection, or spacious drawers for bulky sweaters.

-Do you want to include storage space, in which case you’ll want to add both a chest of drawers and makeup storage?
+Do you want to include storage space?
+Do you want to add a chest of drawers and makeup storage?
 Consider adding freestanding pieces like ottomans, benches, or storage chests.

 Ideally, an island is also recommended, as it’s a handy feature to use before getting dressed.
 It’s practical and maximizes storage space, giving you more drawers in the center for makeup, jewelry, and clothes.